aldofiore28/phone-book-API/README.md

   * Did not opt for this one because of time, the current setup was very straight forward.
 * Additional setup for express (cors, rate limit and other middlewares)
 * Hosting the DB to run e2e tests with an actual database as a final step.
+* Document the API with an appropriate tool (openapi)

 You can contact me on [Github](https://github.com/aldofiore28) and [Stack Overflow](https://stackoverflow.com/users/11095959/aldo-fiore).